New York Adoption Forms

 There is no restriction on the nature of your relationship with the adult you want to adopt.
 Therefore, despite the difficult process, relative adoption in New York is legally permissible.
 You can adopt an older relative to get them the kind of family care they would appreciate in the later years.

-STEP PARENT ADOPTION IN NEW YORK
+STEP PARENT ADOPTION FORMS IN NEW YORK

 The law governing step parent adoption in New York makes it a more complex request.
 There are a number of conditions that you need to follow before you can legally adopt your stepchild.
 If you have recently settled in the state, you can sign up for step parent adoption in New York as long as your period of residence in the state comes down to 90 days at the least before the petition is finalized in the courts.